yangwangx/Awesome_Cpp/README.md

 ## Self-contained Headers
 * In general, every `.cc` file should have an associated `.h` file
 * The `.h` files contain the declarations, while the `.cc` files contain the definitions
-* Place the declarations/definitions for `template` and `inline functions` in the same file
+* Place the declarations/definitions for `template` and `inline functions` in the header files

 * All header files should be self-contained (compile on their own)
 * All header files should have `#define guards` to prevent multiple inclusion